-In all cases, we start from the empty network and apply iteratively the best response algorithm illustrated in Section 4, until a Nash equilibrium is reached.
+In all cases, we start from the empty network and we apply iteratively the best response algorithm illustrated in Section 4, until a Nash equilibrium is reached.

-For each scenario we report the total network cost obtained by the proposed games for different α values, as well as the optimal network cost (the ILP column), obtained formulating the generalized Steiner Tree problem [21] with the ILP model illustrated in Section 6.1, using AMPL [29], and solving it with the CPLEX 11 solver [24].

-Solving such problem provides the least-cost network topology that connects all sourcedestination pairs, thus representing a term of comparison for the efficiency of the equilibria reached by our proposed games.
+For each scenario we report the total network cost obtained by the proposed games for different α values, as well as the optimal network cost (the ILP column), obtained formulating the generalized Steiner Tree problem [12] with an Integer Linear Program (ILP), using AMPL [20], and solving it with the CPLEX solver [15].
+Solving such problem provides the least-cost network topology that connects all source/destination pairs, thus representing a term of comparison for the efficiency of the equilibria reached by our proposed games.

-Finally, we evaluated numerically the Price of Anarchy and the Price of Stability in all our simulation settings, and we found that they are, respectively, always less than 1.78 and 1.56, hence consistently lower than the bounds provided in Section 5.
+Finally, we evaluated numerically the Price of Anarchy and the Price of Stability in all our simulation settings, and we found that they are, respectively, always less than 1.78 and 1.56, hence consistently lower than the bounds provided in Section V.

-7.1 Full-Mesh Topologies
+Full-Mesh Topologies

-We first consider full-mesh network topologies with 50 nodes randomly distributed on a 1000×1000 square area and 20 players (source/destination pairs).
-The cost of each link is equal to its length, and the numerical results, averaged over 20 random extractions, are reported in Table 1.
-Furthermore, Figure 3 illustrates more precisely the total network cost achieved by the SAND and NAD-SAND games for $\alpha \in [0, 10]$, thus showing in detail the performance improvements obtained in such range.
+We first consider full-mesh network topologies with 50 nodes randomly distributed on a 1000 \times 1000 square area and 20 players (source/destination pairs).
+The cost of each link is equal to its length, and the numerical results, averaged over 20 random extractions, are reported in Table I.